 The primary purpose of the Africa Teaching Initiative is to strengthen the on-campus curriculum at University of Nebraska campuses regarding any country or region of Africa.
 It is designed to facilitate new and strengthen existing collaborations among faculty regarding instruction about any topic regarding Africa.

-Assistant, Associate or Full Professors and equivalent-rank professors of practice employed by any University of Nebraska campus are eligible to submit funding applications, as described in the RFA documents.
+Assistant, Associate or Full Professors and equivalent-rank professors of practice employed by any University of Nebraska campus are eligible to submit funding applications.
+Additional information, including an RFA document, will be posted here soon.

 Timeline and RFA Documents

-Applications for the Africa Research Initiative should be submitted by Wednesday, November 7, 2018, 5 PM Central via the grants-awards.nebraska.edu website.
+Applications for the Africa Research Initiative should be submitted by Wednesday, November 6, 2019, 5 p.m.
+Central time via the grants-awards.nebraska.edu website.
 Consult your research office for additional campus-specific requirements.

 For the Teaching Initiative proposal, use the budget form that is available here.